jonlpersson/ed-latimore/site/_posts/2022-08-25-how-to-learn-calculus.md

 * Volume
 * Distance

-Fundamentally understand why we need calculus
+## Fundamentally understand why we need calculus

 One of the things that finally made calculus click for me was when I finally understood the "why" of the subject.
 This is a lot different than the "how" or the "what."
 I'll explain.<br><br>Most students go through calculus and all they learn how to do is take the derivative or integral or figure if a series converges or diverges, but they have no idea why we do it.
 They have a vague notion of why its important, but most of that boils down to "this is a required class" and "smart people do this, so I must do it to."

 Even if they're motivated by the outcome ([like getting a high paying job](/why-is-math-important/)), they won't enjoy the process because they have no idea why they're doing or even most times, what they're doing.
 They're just repeating methods and not thinking.

-Well, after taking calculus 4 times, here's what I figured out on the 4th try that got me no lower than a B afterwards: calculus is the math we use to measure things that are changing.&nbsp;
+Well, after taking calculus 4 times, here's what I figured out on the 4th try that got me no lower than a B afterwards: calculus is the math we use to measure things that are changing.
+Whether that change is growth, decay, expansion, or contraction.
+Calculus is the math we use to plot, predict, calculate, and solve those changes.

 ## Write the steps